Move Me (Midge Ure album)

-Move Me, released 25 September 2000, is the fifth solo album by former Ultravox frontman Midge Ure.
+Move Me, released in continental Europe on 25 September 2000 by BMG Records, is the fifth solo album by former Ultravox frontman Midge Ure.
 Ure produced, arranged and recorded it almost entirely at home.
-It was released by BMG Records in continental Europe and was not released in the UK until 14 May 2001 by Curb Records.
-It was also released in the U.S. by Koch Records.
+The UK version of the album had a 'soft release' on 14 May 2001 by Curb Records, with only 1,000 copies being made available country-wide.
+The album received a 'proper release' on 2 July 2001.
+In the United States, Koch Records handled the album's distribution.